AirshipCMS/Docs/Airship-CLI-Troubleshooting.md

 ## You do not have permission to perform this action.
-A session expired after 24 hours.
+A session expires after 24 hours.
 Login again and continue to run airship cli commands.

 ## `airship login` doesn't work
 - Are you in the right directory?
-If you aren't make sure you navigate to the right directory.
 - Did you forget the subdomain in the command?
 - Did you enter the subdomain correctly?
 - Did you log in to the correct site?

 Formats that won't work:
-this won't work: `airship login`
+- `airship login`
-this won't work: `airship login www.sitename.com`
+- `airship login www.sitename.com`
-this won't work: `airship login sitename.com`
+- `airship login sitename.com`
-this won't work: `airship login www.sitename.airshipcms.io`
+- `airship login www.sitename.airshipcms.io`

 Formats that work:
 - `airship login sitename.airshipcms.io`
 - `airship login sitename`

-## Logged in to the wrong directory but still lets you run `airship serve`
-are you logged into a directory containing the one you really wanted? you might have some .airship directories floatin around.

 ## `airship serve` doesn't work
-are you serving a different site in another terminal?
+- Are you serving a different site in another terminal?
+You can only serve one site at a time.
-are you using port 9001 for something else?
+- Are you using port 9001 for something else?
-hard refresh the browser. does this fix it?
+- Hard refresh the browser.
+Does this fix it?
-run `localStorage.clear();` does this fix it?
+- Run `localStorage.clear();` Does this fix it?
-clear browser cache. does this fix it?
+- Clear browser cache.
+Does this fix it?

 ## 401: Unauthorized
 When I refresh the browser, it returns: